dev-kabir/Underwater-Image-Enhancement/Main/README.md

   4. test - It takes input from the provided images in the "data/test/A" folder.
 Then it enhances them and saves in the output folder.

+  5. Degrade - This script helps to degrade underwater images into 7 types :
+ - Illumination: Variations in lighting conditions underwater.
+- Low Contrast: Reduced differentiation between objects and their background.
+- Color Cast: Unwanted color shifts in images.
+- Noisy: Presence of random, unwanted elements in the image.
+- Blurred: Loss of image sharpness and details.
+- Foggy: Simulation of foggy conditions underwater.
+- Desaturated: Reduction in image color intensity.